 Helping Through WCF

+In addition to these short-term emergency funds, WCF partners with the Myrtle Beach Area Chamber of Commerce to administer “Help the Grand Strand,” a permanent relief and recovery fund for Horry and Georgetown counties.
 The fund accepts donations year-round.
-The funds collected for the “Help The Grand Strand” disaster recovery fund will be used for human services that may be unmet, enabling the residents of the entire Grand Strand area to recover as quickly as possible if and when disaster strikes.
+The funds collected for the “Help the Grand Strand” disaster recovery fund will be used for human services that may be unmet, enabling the residents of the entire Grand Strand area to recover as quickly as possible if and when disaster strikes.

-Our main responsibility is to support our service region of Horry and Georgetown Counties.
+Our main responsibility is to support our service region of Horry and Georgetown counties (and for disaster relief, Williamsburg County as well.)
 Beaufort, Berkeley, Charleston, Colleton, Dorchester, Hampton and Jasper Counties are also supported, via our affiliate organization, the Coastal Community Foundation.

 We support disaster response during a storm, and this assistance is critically important in the immediate aftermath of a disaster.
 In addition, the Foundation helps focus resources on long-term investments such as infrastructure and housing, which are critical needs for the community, especially for rural neighbors, families in poverty and senior citizens.